Canon R vs Nikon Z6

 |370 shots per battery charge||310 shots per battery charge|

-The side-by-side display below illustrates the physical size and weight of the Canon R and the Nikon Z6.
+An illustration of the physical size and weight of the Canon R and the Nikon Z6 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.